suchipi/equivalent-exchange/api/index.md

 Parses a JavaScript/TypeScript code string into an AST.

-This function is used internally by `transmute`.
+This function is used internally by [transmute](/api/index.md#transmute-exported-function).

 The options parameter works the same as the options parameter for `transmute`.